mkoohafkan/dssrip2/README.md

   <!-- badges: end -->

 A rewrite of [`dssrip`](https://github.com/eheisman/dssrip).
 Supports reading and writing time series and paired data to DSS.
-OSX support and read/write support for DSS grid data is planned.
+Read/write support for DSS grid data is planned.

+Supported Operating Systems:
+- Windows
+- Linux
+- MacOS

+Supported HEC-DSSVue versions:
+- HEC-DSSVue 2.0.1

 ## Setup

-You can install the `dssrip2` directly using
+You can install the `{dssrip2}` directly using

 ```r
 remotes::install_github("mkoohafkan/dssrip2")